haskellweekly/haskellweekly/data/newsletter/issue-191.markdown

   > This post is going to compare the Haskell async exception mechanism to whatever powers Tokio's `timeout`.

 - [A Glossary of Functional Programming](http://degoes.net/articles/fp-glossary) by John A. De Goes
-  > Over time, I’ve collected and converged on simple (but reasonably precise) pedagogical definitions for a range of functional concepts.
+  > Over time, I've collected and converged on simple (but reasonably precise) pedagogical definitions for a range of functional concepts.

 - [Up to date Real World Haskell](https://github.com/tssm/up-to-date-real-world-haskell) by Tae Sandoval
   > Sadly the language and libraries have changed enough to make several of the examples useless so I am making them working again.